McConnell Warns Of 'Scary Prospect' If GOP Loses Senate Control In Midterms

 McConnell also called activists opposing Kavanaugh a "mob" and criticized Democrats for encouraging their actions.
 He said Republicans were inundated with protesters in recent weeks and had their lives disrupted.

 "We were literally under assault ourselves," McConnell said.
-"Trailing members for their homes, getting in their faces here in the Capitol.
+"Trailing members for their homes; getting in their faces here in the Capitol.
 An effort clearly to try and intimidate us.
 And one of the reasons I was so proud of the result last Saturday on Judge Kavanaugh is that we stood up for two things.
 We stood up to the mob and we also stood up for the presumption of innocence in this country."

 He also rejected any comparison between those protesters and the conservative Tea Party activists who protested the 2010 passage of the Affordable Care Act or the raucous crowds that chant "lock her up" and jeer at reporters at many of Trump's own campaign rallies.